Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The train score is :  87.44%
 The Test score is :  86.36%
 ```
 Isn't that great!
 The training accuracy has decreased overall but the test accuracy has gone up indicating no overfitting now.
-Putting in perspective, while making predictions on the Training dataset on which the model was trained we were 87.26% accurate in prediction.
-For Test dataset which was unseen to the trained model we still managed to make 86.3% correct predictions.
+Putting in perspective, while making predictions on the Training dataset on which the model was trained we were 87.44% accurate in prediction.
+For Test dataset which was unseen to the trained model we still managed to make 86.36% correct predictions.
 The model seems to be doing good job.

 #### XGBoost Technique

 [XGBoost Technique](https://xgboost.readthedocs.io/en/latest/tutorials/model.html) gained lot of popularity recently and has been widely used in the kaggle competitions.
 It is believed to perform well on huge datasets.
 It sequentially improves the prediction of the t-1 trees before fitting the $$t^{th}$$ tree.
-It relies on reducing the bias on several simple trees sequentially.
+This boosting technique relies on reducing the bias on several simple trees sequentially.

 Lets find the set of best combination of `maximum depth` and `learning rate` for XGBoost technique using `RandomizedSearchCV` and fit the model.